scudco/test-sweet/README.txt

 == SYNOPSIS:

-  To create a new test project, open a command prompt and type 'sweet <application name>'. test sweet will generate a basic skeleton structure to use for your application tests.
+  To create a new test project, open a command prompt and type 'sweet <application name>'.
+  Test Sweet will generate a basic skeleton structure to use for your application tests in the directory where you've run the command.

 == REQUIREMENTS:
 * rspec or test::unit to run tests